upbound/docs/content/spaces/quickstart/gcp-deploy.md

 #### Install provider-helm and provider-kubernetes
 <!-- vale gitlab.Substitutions = YES -->

 Install Provider Helm and Provider Kubernetes.
 Spaces uses these providers internally to manage resources in the cluster.
-We need to install these providers and grant necessary permissions to create resources.
+You need to install these providers and grant necessary permissions to create resources.

 ```yaml
 cat <<EOF | kubectl apply -f -